Ergotamine: Pharmacokinetics

 The bioavailability of ergotamine is around 2% orally, 6% rectally, and 100% by intramuscular or intravenous injection.
 The low oral and rectal bioavailability is due to low gastrointestinal absorption and high first-pass metabolism.

+However, ergotamine does not readily cross the blood–brain barrier and hence is peripherally selective.
+This is due to it being an avid substrate for P-glycoprotein and breast cancer resistance protein (BCRP).
+Only minimal amounts of the drug (~1%) cross into the brain.